humdrum-tools/vhv-documentation/filter/fb/index.md

 With the `-l` option (`--lowest`) you can let `fb` find the lowest pitch of each slice and use this note as base for all number calculations.
-This options will ignore the potentially passend base track with `-b`.
+This option ignores the base track passed with `-b`.

 {% include verovio.html
 	source="lowest"